jerryli99/Junco/README.md

 # Junco
-A small tool to help read large code base a bit faster.
+Junco is a small bird... and a tool to help read large code bases faster.